Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 A quality VPN, such as NordVPN, will open the doors to an almost endless supply of movies and TV shows in your target language.

-And LingQ will help you turn your favourite content — such as books, blog posts, song lyrics and even Netflix shows — into your most effective lessons, taking your reading and listening proficiency to the next level.
+And LingQ will help you turn your favorite content — such as books, blog posts, song lyrics, and even Netflix shows — into your most effective lessons.

 It’s here that the learning takes place — not at the top of your Duolingo league.
 Don’t forget that!